U.S. flag

 Nomenclature

 Spondylometaphyseal dysplasia (SMD) Japanese type.
-Affected individuals from one family reported had bowed legs, short stature, coxa vara, metaphyseal changes, and mild platyspondyly [Hasegawa et al 1994].
+Affected individuals from one reported family had bowed legs, short stature, coxa vara, metaphyseal changes, and mild platyspondyly [Hasegawa et al 1994].
 A heterozygous COL10A1 pathogenic variant was identified in affected individuals [Ikegawa et al 1998].
 Expansion of the clinical phenotype of SMCD to include spinal changes led to the conclusion that SMD Japanese type and SMCD are the same disorder [Savarirayan et al 2000].

 Prevalence